FoalTS/foal/docs/frontend-integration/jsx-server-side-rendering.md

 # JSX Server-Side Rendering

-> If you are interested in SSR without JSX, then you might take a look at [the "templating" page](../utilities/templating).
+> If you are interested in SSR without JSX, then you might take a look at [the "templating" page](../utilities/templating.md).

 ## Compile JSX Files

-The TypeScript compiler supports JSX files.
+The TypeScript compiler supports JSX.

 To enable this feature, update the `tsconfig.json` as follows:
 ```json